JelteF/derive_more/impl/doc/display.md

 # What `#[derive(Display)]` generates

-**NB: These derives are fully backward-compatible with the ones from the display_derive crate.**

 Deriving `Display` will generate a `Display` implementation, with a `fmt` method that matches `self` and each of its variants.
 In the case of a struct or union, only a single variant is available, and it is thus equivalent to a simple `let` statement.